discordjs/guide/guide/popular-topics/webhooks.md

 });
 ```

-To make sure the resulting webhook can be executed by your bot, you need to find a webhook that is managable by your bot.
-To do so, you can check if a token of the webhook exists.
+Try to find a webhook your bot knows the token for.
+This makes sure your bot can execute the webhook later on.

 ```js
 const { Client, Intents, MessageEmbed } = require('discord.js');